ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

 # Security Considerations

-   The YANG modules specified in this document define schemas for data that is designed to be accessed via network management protocols such as NETCONF {{!RFC6241}} or RESTCONF {{!RFC8040}}.
+   The YANG module specified in this document defines schemas for data that is designed to be accessed via network management protocols such as NETCONF {{!RFC6241}} or RESTCONF {{!RFC8040}}.
 The lowest NETCONF layer is the secure transport layer, and the mandatory-to-implement secure